gitHiele/purify-s-engine/README.md

 ## Installation:
 Right now the only way to add this extension to chrome is to;
-* Under, chrome://extensions
+* Under chrome://extensions
 * Turn on developer mode,
-* Press load unpacked, select the folder Purified SEngine, and press Select Folder and it should say succesfully installed!
+* Press load unpacked,
+* select the folder Purified SEngine, and press Select Folder *and it should say succesfully installed!

 ## Contact: